 Isaac SNARY, 4m, born Gloucs

 *Many of the baptism and marriage records for this period were initially located on Family Search.
 Others were sourced on Find My Past's Bristol collection (which also uses Family Search's IGI along with their own transcriptions).
 I have recently returned home following a visit to Bristol Archives to view the original parish registers to double check all entries shown on this website, and to transcribe all earlier SNARY entries that I am able to locate.
-Watch out for updates to all the SNARY pages of this website and several more generations will also be added shortly!
+And Ancestry have very recently added all the Bristol parish registers (with images), so they are now searchable.

 Inquest report published in the Bristol Mercury on 10 Sep 1842